 In this quick article I’m going to walk you through nine things I wish I would have known before I flipped a single house!

-BONUS!
-You will also receive a copy of my book 28 Costly Mistakes of an 8-Figure Real Estate Investor… and how to avoid them
+A member from my team will reach out with instructions for getting your copy of 28 Costly Mistakes of an 8-Figure Real Estate Investor.. and how to avoid them

 #1: Write out your own scope of work